junxit/us-congress-bills-119/bill.md

 # H.R.
 1442

-> A bill to ban the sale of products with a high concentration of sodium nitrate to individuals, and for other purposes.
+> To ban the sale of products with a high concentration of sodium nitr ite to individuals, and for other purposes.

 ## § 1.
 Short title